Notice of Amendment:

 A. The Daily List 9:30 Appointments and the Hearing List

-1. The daily list of matters heard by a judge sitting on the Estates List consists of two parts: (i) the hearing of 9:30 Appointments of 10-minutes each, immediately followed by (ii) the hearing of contested matters or unopposed matters that require some time for a judge to review (“Hearing Matters”).
-9:30 Appointments take place in chambers and deal with minor and/or unopposed matters.
+- The daily list of matters heard by a judge sitting on the Estates List consists of two parts: (i) the hearing of 9:30 A.M. scheduling appointments of 10-minutes each, immediately followed by (ii) the hearing of contested or unopposed matters that require some time for a judge to review (“Hearing Matters”).
+9:30 appointments take place virtually in chambers and deal with scheduling and on consent matters.
 Counsel are not required to gown.
-Contested matters and application or motions are conducted in open court commencing 10:00 a.m.
+Contested or unopposed matters, such as application or motions are conducted in open court commencing 10:00 a.m.

-3. 9:30 Appointments will be booked for no more than 10 minutes for each matter booked and must be booked at least two days in advance.
-Any materials required for a 9:30 Appointment should be filed no later than 12 noon the day before the appointment.
+b.
+For all other proceedings: by completing the Request Form and emailing it to toronto.estateslist@ontario.ca - 9:30 A.M. scheduling appointments will be booked for no more than 10 minutes for each matter booked and must be booked at least two days in advance.
+Any materials required for a 9:30 A.M. scheduling appointment should be filed no later than 12 noon the day before the scheduling appointment.

-4. If a party fails to appear at a 9:30 Appointment, the court may set a timetable and hearing date for the matter in the party’s absence.
+- If a party, who has received notice, fails to appear at a 9:30 A.M. scheduling appointment, the court may set a timetable and hearing date for the matter in the party’s absence.

 B. Passing of Accounts Applications

-5. After filing the Notice of Application to Pass Accounts, in all circumstances – whether the passing of accounts of estate trustees or of any other person acting in a fiduciary capacity, including guardianships and those acting under powers of attorney –the applicant should request a 9:30 a.m. scheduling appointment by emailing a completed hearing date Request Form to the Trial Coordination Office at Toronto.estateslist@ontario.ca and copying all other parties.
+- After filing the Notice of Application to Pass Accounts, in all circumstances – whether the passing of accounts of estate trustees or of any other person acting in a fiduciary capacity, including guardianships and those acting under powers of attorney –the applicant should request a 9:30 a.m. scheduling appointment by accessing https://calendly.com/toronto-estates to view the Court’s availability and request a scheduling appointment.
+The applicant is expected to make best efforts to obtain from the other parties consent on a date prior to completing the Calendly request.
+Upon completion of the Calendly process, the applicant will receive an email outlining next steps to secure their appointment.

 C. Applications involving Wills where an Order giving Directions is required